Forms of cricket: Book cricket

 Book cricket is played by school children in India, Pakistan, Bangladesh and Sri Lanka.
 It has several variants and is usually played by 2 teams consisting of 3-4 players each.
-If there are an odd number of players then the person who is left at the end of distribution of teams can play for both teams and is often called a common player.
+If there is an odd number of players then the person who is left at the end of distribution of teams can play for both teams and is often called a common player.
 The runs are scored by flipping a book open at random and counting as the number of runs scored the last digit of the page-number of the verso (the left-side or even-numbered page).
 0 and sometimes 8 are assigned special rules: typically a wicket is lost when a person scores 0, and a No-ball run and an additional chance are assigned when a player scores 8.
 To give an example, if the batting side opened the book at page 26, then 6 runs would be scored.
 For the toss, both players open a page and the one who scores the higher number of runs wins.

 Another version of cricket appeared during the 1950s in the UK in the Eagle comic.
 A page was chosen and each letter or symbol was counted according to a formula.
 This produced a scorecard with the majority of innings around 150 to 300 scored at about 4 runs per over.